 Working capital decreased \$43.8 million from December 30, 2001 and \$38.9 million from September 30, 2001 to September 29, 2002.
 A working capital deficit at September 29, 2002 of \$156.9 million was partly due to the reclassification as a current liability of \$154.7 million of our debt which matures in the next twelve months.
 Working capital decreased \$43.8 million from December 30, 2001 to September 29, 2002 due primarily to an increase in accounts payable to The Coca-Cola Company and other accrued liabilities offset by an increase in accounts receivable from The Coca-Cola Company.
-Working capital decreased \$38.9 million from September 30, 2001 to September 29, 2002 due primarily to an increase in accounts payable to The Coca-Cola Company and other accrued liabilities, offset by an increase in accounts receivable from The Coca-Cola Company and the increase in accounts payable to The Coca-Cola Company from September 30, 2001 and December 30, 2001 to September 29, 2002 resulted from differences in the timing of marketing program settlements.
+Working capital decreased \$38.9 million from September 30, 2001 to September 30, 2001 to September 30, 2001 to September 29, 2002 due primarily to an increase in accounts payable to The Coca-Cola Company and other accrued liabilities, offset by an increase in accounts receivable from The Coca-Cola Company and other accrued liabilities, offset by an increase in accounts receivable from The Coca-Cola Company and other accrued liabilities, offset by an increase in accounts receivable from The Coca-Cola Company and other accrued liabilities, offset by an increase in accounts receivable from The Coca-Cola Company and other accrued liabilities, offset by an increase in accounts receivable from The Coca-Cola Company and the increase in accounts receivable from The Coca-Cola Company and the increase in accounts payable to The Coca-Cola Company from September 30, 2001 and December 30, 2001 to September 29, 2002 resulted from differences in the timing of marketing program settlements.